 a.
 Recommendations and/or implementation guidelines

-Affirmation xx (Rationale 1): The Working Group affirms Principle A from the 2007 policy, which states: “New generic top-level domains (gTLDs) must be introduced in an orderly, timely and predictable way.”
+Principle A from the 2007 policy is affirmed under Topic 1: Continuing Subsequent Procedures.
+Principle A is also relevant to this topic.

 Affirmation 26.1: The Working Group affirms Recommendation 4 from the 2007 policy, which states: “Strings must not cause any technical instability.”

 Recommendation 26.2: ICANN must honor and review the principle of conservatism when adding new gTLDs to the root zone.